 Scope

 This ICD specifies the interface between MCCF EDI TAS and FSC.
 This document provides details on the functional, performance, operational and design requirements for the interface.
 This document defines the layouts for the data that the MCCF EDI TAS sends to FSC.
-This document is intended for all parties requiring such information, including business stakeholders, end-users, software developers, system designers, testers and anyone else responsible for implementing this interface.
+This document is intended for all parties requiring such information, including business stakeholders, business analysts, software developers, system designers, testers and anyone else responsible for implementing this interface.

 System Identification

 MCCF EDI TAS eBilling is software designed to support the requests inquiries and responses related to Health Care Claims sent to and received from the FSC.
-This interface supports the electronic transmission 837 messages between FSC and MCCF EDI TAS.
+This interface supports the electronic transmission of 837 messages between FSC and MCCF EDI TAS.